ICTeam28/ProgramAnalysis/summaries/example_page.md

  * But the main structuring is left to the layout program of the static site generator.

+Give references a reference ID using the at sign @ as a prefix for the identifier.
+When the website is compiled an extension will look for these ids and substitute in the correct markdown to make the references look nice in HTML.

+This saves having to number them all manually and worry about formatting.

 Johnson [@Johnson2006] didn't agree with ...